lakiscreencloud2/jenkins-dockerfile-agent/README.md

-## Android CI with Jenkins Dockerfile Agent
+## Android App Build with Jenkins Dockerfile Agent

-Also with DIND + JCasC
+Also with DinD + JCasC

 This repository provides a minimal, repeatable setup to build an Android app inside Jenkins with Dockerfile-based Jenkins agent, also using Docker-in-Docker (dind) and Jenkins Configuration as Code (JCasC).